 - 1. Enter xsnaadmin from the command line to start the Motif administration program and display the main window. - 2.
 Select the Diagnostics menu, then select Node tracing.
 The Tracing dialog is displayed. - 3.
-Select Set all tracing on to turn on all internal tracing, or select options in the Server message trace section of the dialog to specify tracing on one or more specific areas of CS Linux (in order to diagnose problems with these areas without collecting large amounts of unrelated trace information).
-These options allow you to specify the following areas to trace: - A particular API or a group of related APIs

-- TN Server - SDLC (this is controlled separately from other trace types of internal tracing, which are controlled using the Node option, because it can also be used to provide additional detail in line trace files) - Node: all types of internal tracing except those for which specific options are displayed in this dialog. - 4.
+Select Set all tracing on to turn on all internal tracing, or select options in the Server message trace section of the dialog to specify tracing on one or more specific areas of CS/AIX (in order to diagnose problems with these areas without collecting large amounts of unrelated trace information).
+These options allow you to specify the following areas to trace: - A particular API or a group of related APIs - TN Server - Node: all types of internal tracing except those for which specific options are displayed in this dialog. - 4.
 Optionally, select Truncate messages and enter the maximum message size, in bytes.
 This can be helpful if a large amount of data is being traced and you are interested in the protocol exchanges rather than in the data itself.
 Protocol data is usually at the start of the individual messages. - 5.
 When you have done this, click OK.